-The monitoring conducted within the OSR is located in the Rhône River catchment downstream of Lake Geneva in Switzerland (~95 000 km2) (Fig. 3).
+The monitoring conducted within the OSR is located in the Rhône River catchment downstream of Lake Geneva in Switzerland ($\sim 95\,000\,\mathrm{km^2}$) (Fig. 3).
 Due to its large volume and high trapping efficiency, Lake Geneva is a barrier to SPM coming from the upstream catchments so that its sedimentary output can be neglected.
-Fifteen monitoring stations have been installed (Fig. 3) with three of them along the Rhône River (Table 2) and 12 on the main tributaries (Table 3).
+A total of 15 monitoring stations have been installed (Fig. 3) with 3 of them along the Rhône River (Table 2) and 12 on the main tributaries (Table 3).